Wild genus-zero quantum de Rham spaces: Quantization of coadjoint orbits in dual TCLAs

-\begin{proof} We have constructed a $G_s$-invariant $\ast$-product which admits a strong quantum comoment map, as well as \emph{separation of variables} with respect to the opposite polarizations of $\mc O'$ determined by the sequences of nested nilradicals $\mf u_i^\pm \sse \mf p^\pm_i$: the latter follows immediately from the expansion~\eqref{eq:variable_separation}, cf.~\cite[\S~2.2 + Rmk.~3.5]{calaque_naef_2015_a_trace_formula_for_the_quantization_coadjoint_orbits}.
-Now Prop.~3.6 of op.~cit., rephrased in our setting and without need for density arguments, states that there exists a \emph{unique} such $\ast$-product. \end{proof}
+\begin{proof} We constructed a $G_s$-invariant $\ast$-product with a strong quantum comoment, and with \emph{separation of variables} with respect to the polarizations determined by the sequences of nested nilradicals $\mf u_i^\pm \sse \mf p^\pm_i$: the latter follows immediately from the expansion~\eqref{eq:variable_separation}, cf.~\cite[\S~2.2 + Rmk.~3.5]{calaque_naef_2015_a_trace_formula_for_the_quantization_coadjoint_orbits}, and the conclusion then follows from Prop.~3.6 of op.~cit. \end{proof}

-Thus, after establishing the coordinate independence of \S~\ref{sec:coordinate_invariance}, choosing a parabolic sequence makes it possible to \emph{canonically} quantize a coadjoint UTS orbit of $\mf g_s^{\dual}$ with prescribed normal principal part; and the latter arises in particular from the formal germ of an untwisted/unramified meromorphic connection, at a marked point of a wild Riemann surface, which is our underlying viewpoint.
+Thus, after establishing the coordinate independence of \S~\ref{sec:coordinate_invariance}, a parabolic sequence makes it possible to \emph{canonically} quantize a coadjoint UTS orbit $\mc O' \sse \mf g_s^{\dual}$.
+This arises from the formal germ of an untwisted/unramified meromorphic connection, at a marked point of a (wild) Riemann surface, which is our underlying viewpoint.

-On the contrary, the dependence of quantization upon the choice of polarization is in general a difficult problem: in our situation this immediately hinges on the parabolic sequence, and we shall \emph{not} discuss this further in this text.
-Note however that this issue is typically stated in \emph{geometric} quantization, and that it was solved in the archetype case of compact Chern--Simons gauge theory in~\cite{hitchin_1990_flat_connections_and_geometric_quantization,axelrod_dellapietra_witten_1991_geometric_quantisation_of_chern_simons_gauge_theory}.
-Once more, these ideas revolve around conformal/topological quantum field theory on surfaces, and the present situation should be viewed as a `wild' generalization of the `tame' archetypes, i.e., the Hitchin/KZ/TUY connections (cf.~again \S~\ref{sec:background}).
+On the contrary, the dependence upon the choice of polarization hinges on the parabolic sequence, and we shall \emph{not} discuss this further in this text.